tsgates/arch-wiki-markdown/wiki/KDE.md

 -   kcm-polkit-kde-git

-Configuration for Wacom Tablet
+Configuration for Wacom tablets

 -   kcm-wacomtablet

-More KCM can be found here.
+More KCMs can be found at kde-apps.org.

-Desktop Search and Semantic Desktop
+Desktop search and semantic desktop
 -----------------------------------

 According to Wikipedia, "the Semantic Desktop is a collective term for